basbossink/presentations/functional-programming/notes.markdown

 # When not to use it?

 - a lotta state
-- interoperabillity, e.g. Haskell, Erlang only interoperate with C
+- interoperability, e.g. Haskell, Erlang only interoperate with C
 - team knowledge